pangers/Intelligence-iOS-Framework/README.md

                 // Optionally, login to a user's account... instance.login(withUsername: username, password: password, callback: { (authenticated) -> () in print("Logged in \(authenticated)")

+                    // How to handle logout once you have authenticated. instance.logout()
                 })
             }
             self.phoenix = instance